About The Author, Who Am I?

 design to a simple easy to use website program called "Microsoft

-FrontPage".
+FrontPage", this was way back in 2001.
 He then helped me register my website

 name and hire a host who would put everything on the worldwide web.
 From